NC river swirls with gray muck near flooded coal ash dump | New Country 923

-Duke Energy spokeswoman Paige Sheehan said Friday the utility doesn’t believe the breach at the L.V.
-Sutton Power Station poses a significant threat of increased flooding to nearby communities.
+Forecasters predicted the water will continue to rise Saturday at the L.V.
+Sutton Power Station.
+Duke Energy spokeswoman Paige Sheehan said the utility doesn’t believe the breach poses a significant threat of increased flooding to nearby communities.

-No environmental regulators were at the scene, with officials citing unsafe conditions.
+No environmental regulators were at the scene to help catalog the potential harm to the river, with officials citing unsafe conditions.

 Floodwaters breached several points early Friday in the earthen dam at Sutton Lake, the plant’s 1,100-acre (445-hectare) reservoir.
 Lake water then flooded one of three large coal ash dumps lining the lakeshore.